 I’ll be honest, repairing a flat roof can be tricky.
 I know what you’re thinking: that’s so not something you want to hear a roofing contractor say, but it’s true!
 Tricky however doesn’t equal impossible in this scenario, especially when it comes to TPO and PVC roofing.
 All it means is that during your project, your roof will be experiencing a little extra TLC.
 What, acronym overkill?

-That being said, If you’re the proud owner of a low slope or flat roof, sorry to say, but you’re already at a disadvantage.
+That being said, if you’re the proud owner of a low slope or flat roof, I'm sorry to say that you’re already at a disadvantage.
 The water doesn’t drain off of your roof as fast as a steep slope roof.
 For example, let’s say you spring a leak.
 With the roof being flat, the water could be coming in from further away than where the leak is showing up on your ceiling, making it harder to detect and repair, even for the experts.

 We get your flat roof concerns.
 RoofCrafters has been repairing and replacing flat roofs for nearly 3 decades.
 It’s safe to say that we understand a thing or two about TPO and PVC roofing.
-We also want to make sure commercial property owners are knowledgeable about their roofs before their contractor even shows up.
+We also want to make sure commercial property owners are knowledgeable about their roofs before their contractors even show up.

 What is a TPO Roof?